thelegendev/Nub-Bot/README.md

 </p>

 > **Warning**
-> If you plan to host a public instance of our bot by using our source code, you are not allowed to use neither our bot's username nor its app icon.
+> If you plan to host a public instance of our bot by using our source code, you are not allowed to use either our bot's username or its app icon.

 > **Note**
 > If you plan to use our source code for your project, it'd be appreciated if you would credit us; preferably within your bot.